- Introduction to React and Angular theme

 When discussing a topic like ours, it is quite mandatory to do it justice.
 And to do that, we need to discuss our compared participants separately first.
 So, now would be a perfect time to give you a little overview of what React is and how it functions.

-Now, let’s take a little peak at what features does React possess:
+Now, let’s take a peek at what features React possess:

 - Unidirectional data flow and Flux.
 Flux is a pattern, implemented in React, that helps to keep your whole data flow one-directional.
 That, in turn, complement’s React’s composable view components.